 Give Your Neighbors the “Good Side”

 This one kind of goes hand in hand with the last tip.
 Most fences have two sides with the “good side” being the better looking of the two.
-The “good side” is the one without the exposed poles and it is often good practice to put this side facing your neighbors and the street.
+The “good side” is the one without the exposed runners and it is often good practice to put this side facing your neighbors and the street.
 In fact, many local regulations state that the prettier finished side needs to face outside of your yard towards the street and neighbors.
 If you absolutely cannot live without the “good side” facing you then it might be a good idea to invest in a double-sided privacy fence.
 These are also called good neighbor fences made with “sandwich construction” meaning both sides are finished making them both “good sides.”
 Another bonus to a double-sided privacy fence is the construction is more robust and often lasts longer than regular style fences.
 Check with your contractor to see what kinds of options you have when it comes to these useful and beautiful fences.

 Maintain Your Fence